AnnikaV9/hcclient/docs/README.md

 ```
 Here, `84263` is the message identifier.

-As the sender continues to update and edit the message, hcclient will track the changes in memory.<br />
+As the sender continues to update and edit the message, hcclient will track the changes in memory. <br>
 Once the sender sends the `complete` status, the message will be printed again with the same identifier and all changes applied:
 ```
 23:06|jEuh/s| [⧗ 84263] [user] hi